swiftlang/swift-evolution/proposals/nnnn-variadic-types.md

 struct S4<each T, each U> {}
 ```

-However, by virtue of nesting, a variadic type might can still abstract over multiple type parameter packs:
+However, by virtue of nesting, a variadic type can still abstract over multiple type parameter packs:

 ```swift
 struct Outer<each T> {